philiplinden/yahs/docs/devlog.md

 - Added systems to update the density, weight, and buoyant forces every frame.
   This wasn't working until I added the default Avian physics plugins, obviously.
+- Got buoyancy and weight forces working on the collider.
+When the gas species is set to air, the balloon slowly sinks to the ground.
+When the gas species is set to helium, the balloon floats.

 ## 2024-11-11